RudolfAchter/chiania/docs/README.md

 - Create your wallet
 - Write down your menmonic
 - Wait until Wallet is fully synced
+- While waiting you can [join our Discord Channel](https://discord.gg/pDGJf5f6)

-### Create a Profile - DID
+## Create a Profile - DID

 First you have to create a DID (Distributed Identifier).
-In Chia Wallet it's called "Profile". - Go to Settings -> Profiles
+In Chia Wallet it's called "Profile".
+This is where you save the NFTs you use for Chiania

+- Go to Settings -> Profiles
-- Create a new Profile **you need only one profile.
+- Create a new Profile **you need only one profile**.
 I recommend the second profile if you have many items.
 I use one DID to Equip items.
 The other DID has NFTs in reserve (that i dont have equipped or i want to trade with.)
 - Name the first Profile "Chiania Equipped"
     - this would be for the items your Character has equipped
 - **Optional:** Name the seconds Profile "Chiania Inventory"